 Algerian Desert

-The three and a half million square miles of desert that make up 80% of Algeria's land mass, whilst part of the Sahara Desert, is also known as the Algerian Desert and is one of the driest places on earth.
-The Algerian desert starts soon after the coastal area is left behind ~ at first rocky areas then as you progress further inland vast swathes of sandy desert, occupied by just over 2% of the Algerian population.
+An article exploring Algerian Desert facts, climate, heritage & nomadic life with map, video and images of one of the driest places on Earth covering three and a half million square miles that make up 80% of Algeria's land mass as part of the Sahara Desert.
+The Algerian desert starts soon after the coastal area is left behind ~ at first, rocky areas then, as you progress further inland, vast swathes of sandy desert, occupied by just over 2% of the Algerian population.
 The south of the desert rolls into the Hogger Mountains, a bleak and arid range which peak at Tahat Mountain at some 9852 feet high (the peak of Ben Nevis is just 4409 feet above sea level by comparison).
-This mountain range harbours a city, Tamanrasset, with some 60,000 inhabitants, mostly 'drought refugees' from other parts of the Algerian desert and part of the Berber and Taureg tribes.
+This mountain range harbours a city, Tamanrasset, with some 60,000 inhabitants, mostly 'drought refugees' from other parts of the Algerian desert and part of the Berber and Tuareg tribes.

 Algerian Desert